Skilled Wrongful Death Attorneys in Sacramento, CA

 If you have lost a loved one due to the negligent or careless actions of another person, you may be entitled to financial compensation.
 However, there are times when an insurer may step in and deny coverage by claiming there is insufficient evidence of any negligent actions.
 At Walkup, Melodia, Kelly & Schoenberger, we are dedicated to helping families get through these situations.
-Our Sacramento wrongful death attorneys are ready to investigate and secure the compensation you deserve.
+Our Sacramento wrongful death lawyer is ready to investigate and secure the compensation you deserve.
 Contact us today to get the legal advice you deserve.

 Why Hire Walkup, Melodia, Kelly & Schoenberger?

 When you were dealing with the loss of a loved one, you need to find Sacramento wrongful death lawyers you can trust both personally and professionally.
 At Walkup, Melodia, Kelly & Schoenberger, our compassionate and dedicated team has been helping people and these situations for more than six decades.

 - Our law firm has secured millions of dollars in compensation on behalf of families suffering after losing a loved one.